-A: Yes, the tournament is allowed because Minnesota is contiguous to Iowa.
-The rule limits where Iowa teams can travel and limits where teams traveling to Iowa can be from.
+A: Yes, the tournament is allowed because Minnesota is contiguous to lowa.
+The rule limits where lowa teams can travel and limits where teams traveling to lowa can be from.

 of Schools # of State Associations State Association Sanction Required?
 National Federation Sanction Required?
-Any Number lowa only NO NO Up to 8 (Contiguous states and Kansas) - NO-unlessKansasis included
+Any Number lowa only NO NO Up to 8 (Contiguous states and Kansas) = NO-unlessKansasis included